Opentrons/Protocols/protocols/1544-smartphage-inc-dba-fayeface/README.md

 ## Description
 With this protocol, you can perform a 10x serial dilution using buffer from a 12-row trough reservoir for up to 12 samples, setup according to the diagram in the Additional Notes section below.
 Each sample is diluted 8 times, but only the 6 most dilute samples are transferred to the Petri dishes.
 The samples are then distributed to one (up to 6 samples) or two (up to 12 samples) Petri dishes according to the schematic in the Additional Notes section below.

+Note: Please calibrate the Petri dishes such that the pipette tip barely touches the gel.

 ---

 You will need: